-Chuck Todd is moderator of Meet The Press and political director for NBC News.
-He serves as NBC News’ on-air political analyst for Nightly News with Lester Holt and TODAY.
-In addition to his on-air analysis, Todd is responsible for all aspects of the network’s political coverage.
-He is also the editor of First Read, NBC’s must-read guide to political news.
+Chuck Todd is moderator of Meet The Press on NBC and the host of MTP Daily, weekdays at 5 p.m. on MSNBC.
+Todd is also NBC News' political director and servers as on-air political analyst for Nightly News with Lester Holt and TODAY.
+In addition to his on-air analysis, Todd is responsible for all aspects of the network's political coverage.
+He is also the editor of First Read, NBC's must-read guide to political news.

 Todd took over as NBC’s chief White House correspondent in December 2008 and has since broadcast live reports from more than 25 countries on five different continents.
 In January of 2010, Todd helped launch The Daily Rundown, MSNBC’s Washington table-setter for the upcoming campaign and policy issues the government is dealing with daily.